Vanhicia/ChatSystem_Java/README.md

 ```bash
 $ git clone https://github.com/Vanhicia/ChatSystem_Java/
 ```
+# ChatSystem without Servlet
 Open `ChatSystem` directory in Eclipse and run `Chat.java` (You will find it in `ChatSystem/src/main` folder. )

+# ChatSystem with Servlet
+Open `ChatSystemServlet` directory in Eclipse and run `userLogin.jsp` *NOTE : This improved version does not finished yet.
+You can log in and log out but your remote user will not see you and could not contact you for the moment.*

 #### 2. Usage - Demo
 *NOTE : To chat you should have at least two computers*